 We are here for you!
 Your Membership Specialist will be here reaching out to you throughout your first year as a troop leader.
+You will receive a 10part email series to help guide you through your first two months.
 If you have a private matter, a conflict to discuss, issues with registration or any other needs, GSLPG can help!
-Contact your Membership Specialist or Customer Care at 800-960-2093, email info@gslpg.org.
+Contact your membership specialist or Customer Care at 800-960-2093, or email info@gslpg.org.